Indigenous treaties in Australia

 Indigenous treaties in Australia are proposed binding legal agreements between Australian governments and Australian First Nations (or other similar groups).
 A treaty could (amongst other things) recognise First Nations as distinct political communities, acknowledge Indigenous Sovereignty, set out mutually recognised rights and responsibilities or provide for some degree of self-government.
-As of 2024, no such treaties are in force, however the Commonwealth and all states except Western Australia have expressed support previously for a treaty process.
+As of 2025, Victoria is the only jurisdiction to establish a treaty, with the Commonwealth and all other states except Western Australia having previously expressed support for a treaty process.
 However, the defeat of the Voice referendum in 2023 has led to a reversal by several state branches of the Liberal and National parties in their support for treaty and a much more ambiguous expressed position by state branches of the Labor Party as well as Labor governments.

 Moves to state and territory treaties were boosted by the Victorian government's establishment of a legal framework for negotiations to progress, announced in 2016, and with the election of the First Peoples' Assembly of Victoria in 2019.
 Support shown for Indigenous issues by the June 2020 Black Lives Matter rallies across Australia also increased support for treaty processes.
 However, following the failure of the 2023 Australian Indigenous Voice referendum, progress towards treaties has either stalled or been reversed in the states and territories apart from Victoria.